scrambledeggs/cookbook/policies/api-consolidation-documentation.md

   - `AWS_SECRET_ACCESS_KEY`
   - `AWS_REGION` (optional, if using multiple regions)

-Note: Use booky-docs bucket for any documentation to be uploaded
+Note: Use open-api-contracts bucket for any documentation to be uploaded

 ## Step 2: GitHub Workflow YAML File